zhong-j-yu/rekex/doc/Spec.md

-1. For each `public ` method declared in the "ctor catalog" class, with 0 or more type parameters `{Ti}`, if there exists a unique substitution `{Ti:=Ai}` such that the method return type, with the substitution applied, is a subtype of the target type, the method is a "candidate ctor".
+1. For each `public ` method declared in the "ctor catalog" class, with 0 or more type parameters `{Ti}`, if there exists a unique substitution `{Ti:=Ai}` such that the method return type, with the substitution applied, is equal to the target type, the method is a "candidate ctor".
    If there are one or more candidate ctors in the catalog for the target type, invoke subprocedure *derive_from_ctor_list* with these ctors.